AC-BO-Hackathon/BOPE-GPT/README.md

 ![image](https://github.com/AC-BO-Hackathon/BOPE-GPT/assets/113897191/004ce5ac-6570-4f06-bc82-4654b7b9d569)

+The optimized sum can reach ~3.1, which is reasonable for the dataset and the model.

 2. "We only want to maximize the CO conversion."
 [obj: maximize y1]

 ![image](https://github.com/AC-BO-Hackathon/BOPE-GPT/assets/113897191/fd0c3e85-0c54-46f6-bc67-ecf80c963a73)

+The optimized sum can reach ~1, which is the maximal value after MinMax normalization.

 3. "The light olefins (y4) is considered as a negative output and we want to minimize y4 while maximizing the other three objectives (y1-y3)."
 [obj: maximize y1+y2+y3-y4]